 Join us for Intersections: Celebrating Feminist Voices on September 22, 2018, from 5:00 – 8:00pm.
-We will be honoring Ingrid Semaan, Director of Women’s, Gender and Sexuality Studies, UConn – Stamford as well as honoring a past exhibiting artist (TBA) for our FSW Arts Awards.
-The DJ team of Artist Emily Larned and Producer Chris Ruggiero will spin vinyl again this year!
-Fulfilling culinary experiences are promised with dinner by the bite by Sweet Pistachio and food stations donated by regional restaurants.
-Drinks will include red and white wine, beer and a special vodka cocktail.
+We will be honoring artist Trisha Baga and Ingrid Semaan, Director of Women’s, Gender and Sexuality Studies, UConn – Stamford.
+The DJ team of Artist Emily Larned and Producer Chris Ruggiero will spin vinyl again this year, adding a femme theme fitting for the occasion!
+Fulfilling culinary experiences are promised with dinner by the bite by Sweet Pistachio.
+Drinks will include red and white wine, beer and a special Tito’s vodka cocktail.
 Tickets start at $65, discounted tickets for FSW members and students start at $60.
 You can purchase tickets HERE.

-The party will include silent auction items that range from imaginative art experiences to original artworks, featuring works by Yael Bartana, Lukas Geronimas, Richard Klein, Carrie Moyer, Leslie Wayne, and more!
-Other auction items include a Nashville basket of hipster goodies and art curated by a Nashville native, restaurant gift certificates, and guided trips to Frieze VIP with a nationally recognized appraiser and Yale Open Studios with FSW creative director, Terri C Smith.
+The party will include silent auction items that range from imaginative art experiences like a studio visit with Laurel Sparks to original artworks, featuring works by Yael Bartana, Anne Cousineau, Lukas Geronimas, Richard Klein, Carrie Moyer, Leslie Wayne, and Molly Zuckerman-Hartung!
+Other auction items include a Nashville basket of hipster goodies and art curated by a Nashville native, restaurant gift certificates, as well as guided trips to Frieze VIP with a nationally recognized appraiser and Yale Open Studios with FSW creative director, Terri C Smith.

-Many thanks to our event sponsors to date: Sharon and Steven Chrust, Arts Award sponsor; SL Green Realty Corp; Purdue Pharma L.P.; MediaCrossing Inc.; Net Trade LLC.
+Many thanks to our event sponsors to date: Sharon and Steven Chrust, Arts Awards sponsor; Aquarion Water Company; Fifield Piaker Elman Architects PC; SL Green Realty Corp; Purdue Pharma L.P.; MediaCrossing Inc.; Net Trade LLC; WPKN.
 Exclusive Media Sponsor: Stamford Magazine.
-In-kind sponsors include: Farmer’s Cow, Irving Farm Coffee Roasters, Nestle Waters, Sweet Pistachio, Tito’s Handmade Vodka.
+In-kind sponsors include: Farmer’s Cow, Half Full Brewery, Irving Farm Coffee Roasters, Little Pub, Nestle Waters, Santa Energy, Sweet Pistachio, Tito’s Handmade Vodka, The Winebow Group.

 Ingrid Semaan is a committed feminist activist who has worked on campaigns against gendered violence and for reproductive justice, workers’ rights, and peace and justice in the Middle East.